cpbennett4/kubernetes-training/intro/deployment/deployment-readme.txt

 #  Normal  ScalingReplicaSet  101s   deployment-controller  Scaled down replica set deployment-example-858bf896c6 to 1
 #  Normal  ScalingReplicaSet  101s   deployment-controller  Scaled up replica set deployment-example-6b67f989d to 3
 #  Normal  ScalingReplicaSet  66s    deployment-controller  Scaled down replica set deployment-example-858bf896c6 to 0

+# Now, deployment controllers contantly "watch" for changes, but what it is non obvious is how they identify their children,
+# look at the label selector.....

 kubectl -n infra delete deployment deployment-example